asiahaslam/simon/README.md

 This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.

 My notes: I am excited to add login abilities to my startup.
 I always wondered how website logins worked on the backend so it has been helpful to see the Simon code.

+# simon-websocket

+This deliverable demonstrates peer to peer communication using WebSocket.

+My notes: I am still getting familiar with WebSocket, but I think it's one of the most interesting technologies we have learned about in the class so far.
+I can't imagine a lot of apps without peer-to-peer communication.